nodejs/node/doc/onboarding.md

 See the Collaborator Guide: [Landing Pull Requests][].

-Note that commits in one PR that belong to one logical change should be squashed.
+Commits in one PR that belong to one logical change should be squashed.
 It is rarely the case in onboarding exercises, so this needs to be pointed out separately during the onboarding.